iibrahimli/fc_net/README.md

 # goofiNN-around

 A basic C++ deep learning library that I wrote as a side project, and to make sure I understand how simple NNs work.
-Supports only fully-connected feedforward neural networks (`Net` class) as of now.
+Currently supports only fully-connected feedforward neural networks (`Net` class).

 ## **Supports**: